amraniissam/Anomalie_detection/README.md

 An ECG measures and records the electrical activity that passes through the heart.
 A doctor can determine if the electrical activity is normal or irregular.

-This dataset contains information on normal and irregular cardiac activity.
+This dataset (<a href="https://www.timeseriesclassification.com/Downloads/ECG5000.zip">ECG5000</a> ) contains information on normal and irregular cardiac activity.
 It contains 5000 observations containing both normal heart activity and irregular activity.

 Each row (activity) contains 141 columns.
 140 columns are used to measure cardiac activity and one column is the target (first column on the right), class number 1 refers to normal activity, classes number two, three, four and five correspond to irregular cardiac activity.